DelazJ/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

       This --> circles!
-    * **Exponential**: same principle as "Flannery", but you can choose the exact power that is used for scaling
+    * **Exponential**: same principle as "Flannery", but you can choose the exact power that is used for scaling;
+      the :guilabel:`Exponent` field dictates the way source values are mapped to the output range.
+      Values greater than '1' will cause the output values distribution to start slowly before accelerating as the source values approach their maximum.
+      Smaller exponents (less than 1) will do the opposite.

+     Voir https://tutoqgis.cnrs.fr/10_01_representation.php#X11c et préparer une frise de ce type

-  * the :guilabel:`Exponent` to use for data scaling when the :guilabel:`Scale method` is of exponential type or when tweaking the opacity
+  ..
+To remove:: * the :guilabel:`Exponent` to use for data scaling when the :guilabel:`Scale
+    method` is of exponential type or when tweaking the opacity

 When compatible with the property, a live-update preview is displayed in the